Ali-Nouman02/Sales-Analyst_VBA_Automation_Project/README.md

 ![start_page_with task](https://github.com/user-attachments/assets/318b2bf5-e8e6-4fd7-a250-47a39737e788)

 ## Details about the Code
 **Import Module**: Allows user to select files and import them.
 Creates a Spreadsheet with the Relevant data on the Summary tab.
-For mode detail [go to](Import/README.md)
+For more detail [go to](Import/README.md)

 **Report Module**: According to the dropdown selection transfers data to region tab and creates a Report for the Regional Manager and Top Management.
 For more details [go to](Report/README.md)

-**Admin Module**: Has two Sub procedures (Entry and Exit Point) which are called in all sub procedures responsible ensuring that the code is always run smoothly.
+**Admin Module**: Has two Sub procedures (Entry and Exit Point) which are called in all sub procedures responsible ensuring that the code always runs smoothly.

 ## Overview